fedora-infra/bodhi/README.rst

 Bodhi is designed to democratize the package update testing and release process for RPM based Linux distributions.
-It provides an interface for developers to propose updates to a distribution, and an interface for testers to leave feedback about updates through a +1/-1 karma system
+It provides an interface for developers to propose updates to a distribution, and an interface for testers to leave feedback about updates through a +1/-1 karma system.

 Bodhi’s main features are: